toxeek/sysadmin-stuff/README.md

 ```

 ## Usage
 When you first clone it, cd into the sysadmin-stuff folder.
-There you will see a sysadminf.cfg file with a key=value format for the stuff that's to be installed (or not). if the value equals 1, then it will be installed.
-To disable that installation make the value to =0 instead.
+There you will see a sysadminf.cfg file with a key=value format for the sys/devops utils that's to be installed (or not). if the value equals 1, then it will be installed.
+To disable that installation of certain util, in the cfg file make the value  set to =0 instead.
 In the case of Terraform, single quote the version you want installed, make sure you toggle tfevn=1 tho .. as we use tfenv to install and manage terraform version/s we want installed.

+There are other .cfg files, to install non sys/devops related tools, but it's all explain bellow.

 ***
 #### sysadmin.cfg and other *.cfg files is where you toggle utils on/off